 • Five Sisters of Kintail

-• Spean Bridge and Commando Memorial
+• Spean Bridge and the Commando Memorial

 • Ben Nevis and Fort William